pyroscope/pyrocore/docs/setup.rst

     pyroadmin --create-config

-Note that you can delete any defult setting from ``config.ini`` that you don't want changed.
+Note that you can delete any default setting from ``config.ini`` that you don't want changed.
 These defaults are *always* loaded before your own settings, from a copy the software keeps and updates.

 Deleting unchanged defaults has the advantage that on software updates,